Billy McKinney Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 21st in MLB with a collective 8.3 strikeouts per nine innings.
+- The Cardinals pitching staff is 22nd in MLB with a collective 8.3 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.